Coronavirus digest: Mexico reports 120,000 'untested' deaths | DW | 28.03.2021

 India also recorded 62,714 cases in the last 24 hours, marking the highest single-day tally since October last year.

-Panama said it would be temporarily suspending entry for travelers entering from South America, starting next week.
+Panama says it will be temporarily suspending entry for travelers entering from South America, starting next week.
 People who have traveled to South America in the past 15 days will not be allowed entry, after a Brazilian strain of the virus was found by health authorities.

 The rules would apply from March 31, and after that, only residents and citizens of Panama would be allowed in.
 Those who have arrived in the past 15 days, or will be arriving between Sunday and Wednesday, will be required to get tested and register with immigration authorities.

-El Salvador's president Nayib Bukele said that 1 million Sinovac vaccines would arrive early on Sunday.
-Bukele said the shots were part of a 2-million-vaccine purchase that the Central American country made, and that the first 1 million were already on their way from China.
+El Salvador President Nayib Bukele says that 1 million Sinovac vaccines will arrive early on Sunday.
+Bukele said the shots were part of a 2-million-vaccine purchase that the Central American country had made, and that the first 1 million were already on their way from China.

 El Salvador has recorded over 63,000 cases and nearly 2,000 deaths since the start of the pandemic.